 \emph{Step 4.} We next prove~\eqref{e.nuquadresponse}, the quadratic response of the energy around the minimizer.
-This is an easy consequence of the first variation (in fact, we basically proved it already in Step~1).
-We compute
+This is an easy consequence of the first variation: in fact, we essentially proved it already in Step~1.